philippoehrlein/typo-and-paste/README.md

 - **Multi-Language Support**: Supports various languages for characters and the user interface.
 - **Custom Characters**: Users can define and add their own characters.
 - **Clipboard Copy**: Easily copy characters to the clipboard.

+## Compatibility

+This plugin is compatible with Kirby 4 and 5.

 ## Installation